All posts

 The Verbiflow teamBy The Verbiflow team

-Every Head of Sales we talk to has the same problem.
-The sequencer says one thing.
-HubSpot or Salesforce says another.
-Pipeline reviews end with someone exporting CSVs and matching them by hand.
-The team has no shared answer to “what did outbound do last week.”
-This isn’t a reporting problem.
-It’s a sync problem with reporting consequences.
+Every Head of Sales we talk to runs into the same thing.
+The sequencer says one number, HubSpot or Salesforce says another, and pipeline reviews end with someone exporting CSVs and matching them by hand.
+Nobody on the team has a shared answer to “what did outbound do last week.”
+The reporting is broken because the sync underneath it is broken.

 The three questions a GTM lead actually needs answered

-Strip out the dashboards and the rep activity reports.
-The questions that matter for a Head of Sales running outbound are the same three every week:
+Forget the dashboards and the rep activity reports for a second.
+A Head of Sales running outbound is really asking the same three questions every week:

 • What did we touch?
 How many prospects, on which channels, from which senders, in which segments.